Discover the fascinating history of Eastbridge Hospital, which has been welcoming pilgrims for more than 800 years.

 Walk in the footsteps of the first Franciscans in England and explore the nature and wildlife of the monastic lands whilst taking in the 800 years of history.

-As you can imagine, the cost of restoration and specialist historic buildings repair is extremely expensive and our costs so far have reached almost £350,000, with an additional £175,000 for the repair costs to the river wall.
+As you can imagine the cost of restoration and specialist historic building repair is extremely expensive and our costs so far have reached almost £500,000, with an additional £250,000 required for the ongoing repairs to the interior and exterior river wall.
 The cost of these considerable repairs has been a huge financial strain on our charity and we are seeking grants and donations wherever possible to help us continue with this necessary work.